flare-foundation/attestation-client/docs/attestation-types/00003-confirmed-block-height-exists.md

   - size (bytes): 4
   - internal type: `SourceId`
   - description: The ID of the underlying chain, see `SourceId` enum.
-- `blockNumber`:
-  - size (bytes): 4
-  - internal type: `NumberLike`
-  - description: Number of the confirmed block to prove the existence of.
-- `dataAvailabilityProof`:
+- `upperBoundProof`:
   - size (bytes): 32
   - internal type: `ByteSequenceLike`
-  - description: Block hash of the confirmation block for the searched confirmed block number (e.g. at least 6 blocks after the block given by `blockNumber`).
-Determines the upper bound in terms of blocks for the search.
+  - description: The hash of the confirmation block for an upper query window boundary block.

 ## Verification rules

+Given the upper boundary for the query range (`upperBoundProof`) the confirmed block on the upper query window boundary is determined and provided in response, together with the block timestamp.
+In addition, the number of confirmations that was used to determine the confirmation block is provided.
+Also average block production time in the query window is calculated and returned.
 ## Response format

 - `blockNumber`: